Written by Munis Topcuoglu, Editor at EHN Canada.

 Be prepared for anything

-Think about directions the subject might try to steer the conversation to avoid admitting their drug or alcohol addiction.
+Think about directions that the person with addiction might try to steer the conversation to avoid admitting their drug or alcohol addiction.
 Make a list of objections, counter arguments, or deflections you think they might attempt during the intervention.
 For each one, write down a response that will get the conversation back on track.

-An intervention subject will sometimes try to manipulatively persuade the intervention team that their addiction is not that bad and that they’ll take care of it on their own, without getting treatment or any professional help.
+A person with addiction will sometimes try to manipulatively persuade the intervention team that their addiction is not that bad and that they’ll take care of it on their own, without getting treatment or any professional help.
 Be prepared to hold your ground.
 Negotiating with a person who has an addiction is a slippery slope.
 Ask for a simple “yes” or “no” answer to whether or not they agree to the proposed treatment plan.
-Every team member should be fully prepared to follow through on all the consequences they described unless the subject answers “yes.”
+Every team member should be fully prepared to follow through on all the consequences they described unless the person answers “yes.”

 Planning ahead and being prepared will give your team the flexibility to effectively handle the different ways that the intervention might go.
 It’s worth repeating that team members should be prepared to follow through and enforce their consequences if the person refuses to get treatment.
-If the subject perceives the consequences as empty threats or feels that some team members are wavering, this will make the subject less likely to agree to getting treatment.
+If the person with addiction perceives the consequences as empty threats or feels that some team members are wavering, this will make the person less likely to agree to getting treatment.

 Decide on the speaking order